RESEARCH METHODS FOR APPLIED PSYCHOLOGY - 2023/4

 Thus, the summative assessment for this module consists of:

-Formative feedback will be provided during the lab sessions during which students will be requested to solve real world problems with the key research methods covered in the module.
+Formative assessment and feedback will be provided during the lab sessions during which students will be requested to solve real world problems with the key research methods covered in the module.

 Written feedback will be provided for the individual assignment and verbal feedback will be provided by tutors throughout the semester during lectures and lab sessions.